by John Darer CLU ChFC MSSC CeFT RSP CLTC

 The "Bitcoin-Shitcoin" Expression

 While I understand that a "Bitcoin v Stupid Shit" "spokesperson" might get their knickers in a twist, the above suggests there is plenty of support for use of the term in the long deleted post.
 The fact that the troll decided to spend his spare time going into the Wayback Machine is something else altogether.
 Let it go Chuck.
 The numbers and volatility speak for themselves.
+Did the troll stay in bitcoin or did they take a 75% loss?

 My message is clear in prior posts.
 The volatility of Bitcoin and other crypto are generally not suitable for injury victims and probably would not be approved for injury victims where court approval of settlement is required.
 For example see New York CPLR § 1206.
 Disposition of proceeds of claim of infant, judicially declared incompetent or conservatee, which states: